oracle-devrel/devo.tutorials/metrics-and-performance-hw-aws-devrel0622.md

 - cloudapps
 thumbnail: assets/a-mysqglhw-devrel0622-thmb001.png
 date: 2022-06-16 17:00
 description: A quick overview of the performance and metrics console windows in MySQL HeatWave on AWS.
 author: Victor Agreda
 mrm: WWMK220224P00058
+slug: metrics-and-performance-hw-aws-devrel0622
 ---
 As you’re working with your data, you’ll want to check out the performance of MySQL HeatWave on AWS, and we provide a number of metrics for you to examine.